 With an increasing number of people turning to fitness tracking apps and wearables to monitor their weight loss progress, count their daily intake of calories and receive notifications when they've reached a fitness goal, it's estimated that the health tracker app and wearable market is to grow considerably by 2020.

-Smartphone apps that track how many steps you take, provide exercise routines and let you share your weight loss journey with your friends via social media have become the go-to method of keeping fit.
-But studies have shown that these apps may be doing more harm than good.
+Smartphone apps that track the number of steps you take, offer exercise routines, and allow you to share your weight loss journey with friends via social media have become the go-to method for staying fit.
+However, studies have shown that these apps may be doing more harm than good.

-NOTE: Here, we're talking about fitness apps on smartphones which are not connected to smartwatches or other physical health trackers and wearables.
-For the best results, you should consider investing in a wearable device and using it in conjunction with an appropriate app.
+NOTE: Here, we refer to fitness apps on smartphones that're not connected to smartwatches or other physical health trackers and wearable devices.
+For optimal results, consider investing in a wearable device and using it in conjunction with a compatible app.

 What do studies say?

-In 2016, an app that claimed to improve people's mental agility was fined $2 million from the Federal Trade Commission in the US for misleading consumers and preying on the elderly.
-The company admitted that they deceived users and that their claims had no scientific base.
+In 2016, an app that claimed to improve people's mental agility was fined $2 million by the Federal Trade Commission in the US for misleading consumers and preying on the elderly.
+The company admitted that it had deceived users and that its claims had no scientific basis.

-While it's easy to dismiss this as an isolated incident, it is common to find fitness apps which lack enough or any scientific evidence to back up their claims.
-More worryingly, other studies have shown that these apps may actually be damaging their users mental health.
+While it's easy to dismiss this as an isolated incident, it's common to find fitness apps that lack sufficient or any scientific evidence to support their claims.
+More worryingly, other studies have shown that these apps may actually be damaging their users' mental health.

-One study looked at the weight loss impact of fitness apps on young people over the course of 2 years.
+One study examined the impact of fitness apps on weight loss in young people over a 2-year period.
 It was found that those who used the fitness apps lost less weight than those who did not use the app.

 Out of 23 health apps, less than half were effective in their aims to improve people's health.
 An alcohol cessation app was trialled on a group of university students.
 The results from this trial surprisingly showed an increase in alcohol consumption from those using the app.
-However, another app designed to support people after alcohol rehabilitation appeared to decrease the chances of those people from reaching for a drink on a bad day.
-Another study looking at the relationship between frequently logging data into tracking apps and weight loss concluded that such apps can be beneficial.
+However, another app designed to support people after alcohol rehabilitation appeared to decrease the chances of those people reaching for a drink on a bad day.
+Another study examining the relationship between frequently logging data into tracking apps and weight loss found that such apps can be beneficial.

-In short, the jury is still out on whether a standalone app to measure your health is enough to give any insight in how you can effectively improve your health.
+In short, the jury is still out on whether a standalone app to measure your health provides enough insight into how you can effectively improve it.

-The decision on whether you should use a health and fitness app depends on the kind of person you are and what you want to get out of the app.
+The decision on whether to use a health and fitness app depends on the kind of person you are and what you want to achieve with the app.

 For some people, an app might not be enough to motivate them.
 If you don't think a standalone app is enough to help you, it may be more worthwhile to invest in a device such as a fitness wristband or some connected scales.
-These connected devices make it easier to track your exercise and weight loss efforts without the need to constantly update the app.
+These connected devices make it easier to track your exercise and weight loss efforts without requiring constant updates to the app.

-The first step to determining which app you should use is to underline the improvement you want to see and identify what may be stopping you.
-Perhaps you have difficulty making healthy decisions while out and about?
+The first step in determining which app to use is to identify the improvement you want to see and pinpoint what may be stopping you.
+Perhaps you struggle to make healthy decisions when you're out and about.
 If so, you may want to look for apps which show the calorie intake of various meals.
 If you know you could move more, a walking or running app could be more suitable.

 In the same way that quitting habits is difficult, forming new habits such as healthy eating and exercising regularly takes some getting used to.